monisz/PFBackend/README.md

 - NODE_ENV: set to PROD for production (for now only used by the logger).
 If it is not set to PROD by default it is development
 - ADMIN: =true to enter administrator mode and be able to make changes to the product list
 - CLUSTER: to enter cluster mode from environment variable

+Only persistence in mongoDb is developed, but the factories are prepared to further develop persistence in memory, file and firebase.
+It has a /info path to see the server configuration.